nejckorasa/nejckorasa.github.io/content/posts/data-oriented-programming-in-java.md

 };
 ```

 This approach allows callers to easily handle all possible results using a `switch`expression, promoting explicit and type-safe result processing.
-This eliminates ambiguity about potential return values and encourages explicit error handling.
+It eliminates ambiguity about potential return values and encourages explicit error handling.

+See [this InfoQ article](https://www.infoq.com/articles/data-oriented-programming-java/) with some more examples of complex return types and how they can be implemented in DOP style.

 ## In Conclusion: Clear Benefits of DOP and Modern Java